Asad-Ismail/Real_World_ML/Use_Cases/learning_with_less/README.md

 Below are some recommendations of training DNNs specifically true on image related tasks(classificaiton, semgmentation, OD etc)

 1. **Start with Pretrained Models**:
-  - Even for domain-specific tasks, for imaging tasks ImageNet weights provide a strong foundation
+  - Even for domain-specific tasktion
   - Particularly valuable when working with limited labeled data

-2. **Leverage Data Augmentation** (Not focus of this article):
+2. **Leverage Data Augmentation**:
   - Add task-specific augmentations they are consistently shown to improve model performance some image sepecific augmentation are MixUp/CutMix, CutOut, Color jittering etc
   - Some augmentations might hurt performance if not aligned with task